 Best Places To Eat in Singapore – Chocolate Cake in Food Court

 Chocolate Cakes in Food Court?
 This was unheard of in the past.
-It is not something usually seen or something people would consume at a local food court.
+It is not something usually seen or something people would consume at a food court in Singapore.
 But with this addition, Bras Basah Food Court has just become one of the Best Places To Eat in Singapore.

 Pancake King – The Overview & Rankings